ISO/IEC 9995: Key arrangements

+Part 3: "Latin International keyboard layout", previously "Complementary layouts of the alphanumeric zone of the alphanumeric section"

+The purpose of this part is to enable users to find Latin letters beyond the 26 letters A...Z of the basic Latin alphabet on their keyboard and to type them directly, at least for widespread languages which need such extra letters.
+This was done in all versions published before 2026 (the last one in 2010) by defining a "common secondary group" (see below).
+Since the 2026 edition, this is done instead by defining a specific layout, the "Latin International keyboard layout".

 Common secondary group

-ISO/IEC 9995-3:2010 defines a common secondary layout (“common secondary group”) for the alphanumeric keyboard.
-These are engraved on the right part of the keytops; the standard defines their position independent of the characters of the primary layout.
-Thus, e. g. the Yen symbol “¥” occupies the shifted position on the 6th letter key of the second row, whether this is the Y key on a QWERTY keyboard (like the US layout) or the Z key on a QWERTZ keyboard (like the German layout).
+The predecessor versions of the current 2026 edition defined a common secondary layout ("common secondary group") for the alphanumeric keyboard.
+This is a set of characters to be engraved on the right part of the keytops.
+This was done by defining their position independent of the characters of the primary layout.
+Thus, e. g. the Yen symbol "¥" occupies the shifted position on the 6th letter key of the second row, whether this is the Y key on a QWERTY keyboard (like the US layout) or the Z key on a QWERTZ keyboard (like the German layout).